T. Rowe Price

 December 2024

-Biographical anthology about nine investors who founded their own firms.
+Biographical anthology about 9 investors who founded their own firms.
 Details their lives, investment philosophies, and strategies.
 Investors include Warren Buffett, Paul Cabot, Philip Fisher, Benjamin Graham, Stanley Kroll, T. Rowe Price, John Templeton, Larry Tisch, and Robert Wilson.

 Common Stocks and Uncommon Profits and Other Writings